 Individuals within the laboratory with exceptional performance or "outlier" can be given an individual score of 1.1.
-It may be noted that "outlier" or "Exceptional" forms part of the "outstanding" but is known as the "exceptional among outstanding".
+For exceptional and rewarding cases, one may refer to Annexure-II for illustrations.
 At the same time if the performance of the candidate is far below par and far away from the lab average, he may be graded below 0.7 stating clearly the reason that would be communicated to the candidate.